Get Started

 Workspace Structure

-We recommend organizing your project as a Cargo workspace with two crates:
+We recommend organizing your project as a Cargo workspace with a schema crate:

 my-dbms-project/